mitsuoxv/us-tariffs-on-china/README.md

 As usual, I attach tidyverse package.
 Although I don’t attach, I use pdftools package to read pdf files, keyring package to input API Key, and httr package to get data from URL.
-Although I have found censusapi package, I don’t use it, as I failed to find the arguments appropriate for the international trade data.
+As I have found that censusapi package works, I use it.

 I make functions to facilitate data transformation and acquisition.